-Our aim is to introduce pupils to a broad range of artists and movements.
-They will discuss, analyse, and evaluate artwork, developing critical thinking and a sense of identity.
-Importantly, they will develop key skills in art, craft, and design, revisiting and building upon them each year.
-Pupils will explore, develop skills, and create unique artworks, working collaboratively.
-Although the emphasis is on the process, pupils also have opportunities to showcase their work at our termly Art Exhibition and exhibit locally and nationally.
-They work with local artists, galleries, and cultural organisations, building cultural capital.
-They leave with an appreciation of art, experience with various mediums, and an understanding of creative career opportunities.
+We aim to introduce pupils to a broad range of artists and movements.
+They discuss, analyse, and evaluate artwork, developing critical thinking and a sense of identity.
+Pupils build skills in art, craft, and design, revisiting and strengthening them each year.
+They explore, develop, and create unique artworks collaboratively.
+While the emphasis is on process, pupils also showcase their work in termly exhibitions and local or national displays.
+Working with artists and galleries builds cultural capital and an understanding of creative careers.

 At The Belham, art is taught in discreet lessons that draw inspiration from various artists and art movements.
 Pupils learn about the artists, their context and their legacy.
 They discuss, explore, and express their responses to the artworks.